wp-plugins/wp-cookiechoise/README.txt

 == Description ==

-The plugin uses the google Cookiechoice.de guideline and javascript library.
+The plugin uses the google Cookiechoice.org guideline and javascript library.
 Its handle the integration easy for all wordpress users.

 == Installation ==